lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 ### Vector Field Topology

-Vector fields have a complex structure characterized by special features called critical points <em style="color:blue;background-color: white">\[Globus91\]</em> <em style="color:blue;background-color: white">\[Helman91\]</em>.
+Vector fields have a complex structure characterized by special features called critical points <em style="color:green;background-color: white">\[Globus91\]</em> <em style="color:green;background-color: white">\[Helman91\]</em>.
 Critical points are locations in the vector field where the local vector magnitude goes to zero and the vector direction becomes undefined.
 At these points the vector field either converges or diverges, and/or local circulation around the point occurs.

 Critical points lie in dataset cells where the u, v, and w components of the vector field each pass through zero.
 These points are located using an iterative search procedure such as the bi-section technique.
 Each iteration evaluates the cell interpolation function until the zero vector is found.
 Once a critical point is found, its local behavior is determined from the matrix of partial derivatives.

-This is because at the critical point the velocity is zero, and the vector field can be approximated by a first-order expansion of partial derivatives <em style="color:blue;background-color: white">\[Helman91\]</em>
+This is because at the critical point the velocity is zero, and the vector field can be approximated by a first-order expansion of partial derivatives <em style="color:green;background-color: white">\[Helman91\]</em>

 $$
 \begin{eqnarray*}